shenyaojin/pds/README.md

 ## Future plan

 I feel it's starting to be a complicated tool and hard to maintain multiple repos at the same time.
-So, I decided to integrate the data analysis and simulation part into a new repository. (fibeREIS)
+So, I decided to integrate the data analysis and simulation part into a new repository. (fibeRIS)